Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Abstract

-To elucidate the current status of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies in patients infected with human immunodeficiency virus (HIV), a questionnaire survey was conducted in 378 HIV core hospitals.
-Responses were received from 134 hospitals (response rate: 35.4%).
-In 2022, 76 patients were diagnosed with malignancies.
-This number was almost comparable to that in the previous year (62 patients in 2021).
-Based on the cumulative incidence rates of malignancies, the most common malignancy was lung cancer, followed by colorectal cancer, gastric cancer, liver cancer, anal tumors, other hematologic tumors, head and neck tumors, other urologic tumors, pharyngolaryngeal tumors, and leukemia, in descending order.
-Although the distribution of CD4 cell counts at the onset of malignancies showed that more patients had lower CD4 cell counts, the distribution gradient of the counts was small, and even some patients with high CD4 cell counts developed malignancies.
-These findings greatly differed from the distribution of CD4 cell counts at the time of diagnosis of opportunistic complications.
-The most common age at onset of malignancies was 60 to 69 years.
-Approximately three-quarters of patients developed malignancies 1 year or more after the diagnosis of HIV infection.
-The post-treatment complete/partial remission rate was 62%.
-The present study suggested that long-term follow-up of patients with HIV should include regular monitoring, considering the development of malignancies and patient education on smoking cessation with respect to the risk of lung cancer.
-In addition, the need for colorectal cancer screening is increasing because of a noticeable increase in its incidence over time.
+To elucidate the current status of non-AIDS–defining malignancies in patients infected with human immunodeficiency virus (HIV), a questionnaire survey was conducted across 378 core HIV hospitals.
+Responses were received from 117 hospitals (response rate, 31.1%).
+In 2023, 78 patients were diagnosed with malignancies.
+This number was almost comparable to that diagnosed in 2022 (76 patients).
+Based on the cumulative incidence of malignancies, the most common malignancy was lung cancer, followed in descending order by colorectal, gastric, and liver cancers; anal, other hematologic, head and neck, and other urological tumors; and laryngeal cancer.
+Although the distribution of cluster of differentiation (CD)4 cell counts at the onset of malignancies showed that more patients had lower CD4 cell counts, the distribution gradient of the counts was small; even some patients with high CD4 cell counts developed malignancies.
+These distributions greatly differed from the distribution of CD4 cell counts at the time of diagnosis of opportunistic complications.
+The most common age at onset of malignancies was 60–69 years.
+Of the patients, 81.9% developed malignancies 1 year or more after being diagnosed with HIV infection.
+The posttreatment complete and or partial remission rate was 63.1%.
+The findings of this study suggest that long-term follow-up of patients with HIV should include regular monitoring for the development of malignancies as well as patient education on smoking cessation with respect to the risk of lung cancer.
+Furthermore, the noticeable increase in the incidence of colorectal cancer over time indicates a need for screening for colorectal cancer.

 A.Objective

-For the treatment of human immunodeficiency virus (HIV) infection, longer-term health management has been recognized as an important issue, based on the accumulated data on early initiation of anti-retroviral therapy (ART) and daily management procedures.
-The development of malignancies is regarded as a part of this issue.
-The study group on opportunistic infections, funded by the Health and Labour Sciences Research Grant of the Japanese Ministry of Health, Labour and Welfare, has also monitored the trend in the development of non-acquired immunodeficiency syndrome (AIDS)-defining malignancies since the time when the incidence rates of malignancies were reported to be high in patients with HIV.
-This study group has reported that the incidence rates of non-AIDS-defining malignancies are relatively high in patients with HIV, and that the incidence rates of malignancies monitored in these patients differ from the corresponding rates in the general Japanese population.
+Health management over the long term has been recognized as an important issue in the treatment of human immunodeficiency virus (HIV) infection.
+This recognition is based on accumulated data involving the early initiation of antiretroviral therapy and daily management procedures.
+The development of malignancies is regarded as part of this issue.
+Opportunistic infection study group, funded by the Health, Labour and Welfare Sciences Research Grant of the Japanese Ministry of Health, Labour and Welfare, has also monitored the trend in the development of non-AIDS–defining malignancies from when the reported incidences of malignancies were high in patients with HIV.
+This study group reported that the incidences of non-AIDS–defining malignancies are relatively high in patients with HIV, and that the incidences recorded for these patients differ from the corresponding incidences in the general population in Japan.
 These findings have prompted studies on malignancies, including leukemia.
-We conducted the 2023 study to investigate non-AIDS-defining malignancies that occurred in 2022, in addition to the trend in the development of opportunistic infections complicating HIV infection, because the data accumulated on the development of malignancies by the present study are the only source for investigating the nationwide trend in malignancy development in patients with HIV in Japan.
+We conducted the 2024 study to investigate the non-AIDS–defining malignancies that occurred in 2023, in addition to the trend in the development of opportunistic infections complicating HIV infection, The data on the development of malignancies accumulated in the present study represent the only source for examining the nationwide trend in malignancy development among patients with HIV in Japan.

 B.Methods

-Because HIV infection is preferentially treated at HIV/AIDS core hospitals in Japan, the present study was conducted by sending questionnaire forms to these hospitals and requesting them to complete the forms.
-The questionnaire form for the present study on malignancies (PDFAppendix 2) was enclosed with the questionnaire form for the epidemiological study on HIV-associated opportunistic complications and sent to HIV core hospitals to request responses.
-Because preceding studies had accumulated data on malignancies occurring between 1995 and 2006, our study group collected the longitudinal data that had been accumulated since 2007 by these studies and added data of malignancies diagnosed in 2022.
+Appendix 2) was enclosed with the questionnaire used for the epidemiological study on HIV-associated opportunistic complications and sent to core HIV hospitals with a request for responses.
+Because previous studies accumulated data on malignancies that occurred between 1995 and 2006, our study group has collected longitudinal data since 2007.
+For the present study, we added data on malignancies diagnosed in 2023 to this dataset.

-The present study primarily aimed to elucidate the current status of the development of malignancies through the cooperation of as many hospitals as possible.
-The questionnaire items were designed to be simple and kept to the minimum necessary.
-To improve the response rate of the questionnaire survey, the questionnaire items were limited to those that could be answered without a detailed review of the medical records of each patient.
-Consequently, elucidating the status of each malignancy type in detail was difficult.
-This lack of detail is one of the limitations of the present study.
-To determine the accurate response rate, we enclosed return sheets with the questionnaire forms and requested hospitals with no relevant cases to report the lack of data using these sheets.
-The collected data were entered and compiled into the database using Microsoft Access.
-To exclude duplicate cases reported by the same hospital across years and duplicate cases reported by referring and referred hospitals, cases with identical data on birth year, disease name, year of onset, region of reporting hospital, and so on were regarded as duplicate cases and unified.
+In the present study, we primarily aimed to elucidate the current status of the development of malignancies through gaining the cooperation of as many hospitals as possible.
+The questionnaire items were designed to be simple and were limited to the minimum number of items necessary.
+To improve the response rate for the questionnaire survey, the questionnaire items were limited to those that could be answered without a detailed review of the medical records of each patient.
+Consequently, elucidating the detailed status of each type of malignancy was difficult.
+This lack of detail is a limitation of the present study.
+To determine an accurate response rate, we enclosed return sheets with the questionnaires and requested that hospitals with no relevant cases reported the lack of data by using these sheets.
+The data collected were entered and compiled into a database using Microsoft Access.
+To exclude duplicate cases reported by the same hospital across years and duplicate cases reported by referring and referred hospitals, cases with identical data on birth year, disease name, year of onset, region of reporting hospital, and so forth were regarded as duplicate cases and unified.
 Cases of non-Hodgkin’s lymphoma, brain lymphoma, cervical cancer, and Kaposi’s sarcoma, which are AIDS-defining malignancies, were excluded from the aggregated data.
-The collected data were compared with the latest cancer statistics data in Japan (2014) available on the website of the Center for Cancer Control and Information Services at the National Cancer Center of Japan to compare the prevalence between patients with HIV and the general Japanese population.
-The present study was reviewed and approved by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences as required by the Ethical Guidelines for Medical and Biological Research Involving Human Subjects (partially revised on December 22, 2017).
-We designed the questionnaire survey to meet the requirements to request data from various institutions, as specified in the ethical guidelines for epidemiological studies.
-For example, to prevent the data analysis center from collecting the personal information of patients, we did not include questions asking for any personal information in the questionnaire form, and we instructed the hospitals not to provide any personal information, including patient identification, on the form.
-Although the collected data were anonymized, they were handled with due care and analyzed in a controlled laboratory environment where only the study investigators could access them, as they contained information on patients with HIV.
+To compare the prevalence between patients with HIV and the general population in Japan, the collected data were compared with the latest cancer statistics data in Japan (2014) available on the website of the Center for Cancer Control and Information Services at the National Cancer Center of Japan This study was reviewed and approved by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences, as required by the Ethical Guidelines for Medical and Biological Research Involving Human Subjects, as partially revised on December 22, 2017.
+We designed the questionnaire survey to meet the requirements for data provision in response to requests from various institutions, as specified in the ethical guidelines for epidemiological studies.
+For example, to prevent the data analysis center from collecting the personal information of patients, we did not include questions asking for any personal information in the questionnaire; we also instructed the hospitals not to provide any personal information, including patient identification, on the questionnaire.
+Although the data collected were anonymized, they were handled with due care and analyzed in a controlled laboratory environment in which only the study investigators had access to them because they contained information on patients with HIV.

 C.Results

-In 2022, 76 malignancy cases were reported, and the cumulative number of reported cases increased to 1,003.
-According to the annual number of reported cases (Figure 1), the incidence of non-AIDS-defining malignancies substantially increased to eight cases in 2000 and further increased each year thereafter.
-Although it fluctuated in the subsequent years, it leveled off at approximately 40 to 50 cases since 2010.
-However, the highest incidence was recorded in 2017, and the incidence has slightly decreased again, fluctuating between 60 and 70 cases since 2018.
+In 2023, 78 cases of malignancy were reported.
+According to the annual number of reported cases (Figure 1), the incidence of non-AIDS–defining malignancies substantially increased to 9 cases in 2000 and further increased each year thereafter.
+Although it fluctuated in the subsequent years, since 2010, the incidence has leveled off at approximately 40–50 cases.
+The highest incidence was recorded in 2017.
+Although the incidence slightly decreased again in 2018, it has fluctuated at ~70 cases since then.

-Owing to the great influence of year-to-year fluctuations, we calculated the mean incidence of malignancies per year and the prevalence per 100,000 people from data covering a 2-year period from 2021 to 2022.
-As the present study included a questionnaire survey, the estimated capture rate was calculated by comparing the number of opportunistic infection cases reported in the simultaneously conducted survey with the number of AIDS cases reported by the AIDS Surveillance Committee (77.6%).
-Based on the assumption that the current number of surviving patients with HIV was approximately 32,000 people, the prevalence per 100,000 people was calculated as 273.6.
-The age-adjusted prevalence calculated based on the model population in 1985 was 482.9 per 100,000 people.
-This was 1.02 times as high as the cancer prevalence (including cancer in situ) of 471.5 among Japanese in 2014 (0.9 times based on the 2020–2021 survey).
+Owing to the substantial influence of year-to-year fluctuations, we calculated the mean incidence of malignancies per year and the prevalence per 100,000 people from data covering a 2-year period from 2022 to 2023.
+The present study comprised a questionnaire survey; consequently, the estimated capture rate was calculated by simultaneously comparing the number of cases of opportunistic infection reported in the survey conducted with the number of cases of AIDS reported by the AIDS Surveillance Committee (79.0%).
+Based on the assumption that the current number of surviving patients with HIV was approximately 33,400 people, the prevalence per 100,000 people was calculated as 297.0.
+The age-adjusted prevalence calculated based on the model population in 1985 was 438.4 per 100,000 people.
+This is 1.24 times higher than the prevalence of cancer (including carcinoma in situ) of 471.5 among the Japanese in 2014 (1.02 times, based on the 2021–2022 survey).

 Figure 1.
 Annual number of cases of non-AIDS-defining malignancies

-Figure 2 shows the cumulative number of reported malignancy cases.
-The most common malignancy was lung cancer, and a cumulative number of 143 cases was observed.
-Liver cancer was the most common malignancy until 2009; however, its incidence decreased thereafter.
-In contrast, the incidence of lung cancer increased to 11 cases in 2010, and lung cancer was ranked in the first place.
-Although the incidence of lung cancer has been decreasing since then, it has remained the most common malignancy in terms of cumulative incidence.
-The second most common malignancy is colorectal cancer, followed by gastric cancer and liver cancer.
-The malignancies that follow after this, in descending order, are anal tumors, other hematologic tumors, head and neck tumors, other urologic tumors, pharyngolaryngeal tumors, and leukemia.
-In 2022, 10 cases of lung cancer, 8 cases of colorectal cancer, 8 cases of head and neck cancer, 6 cases of anal tumors, 5 cases of gastric cancer, 5 cases of pharyngolaryngeal cancer, and 2 cases of liver cancer were reported (Figure 3).
-According to the data on changes in the annual incidence of the eight major malignancies (Figure 3).
+Figure 2 shows the cumulative number of reported cases of malignancy.
+The most common malignancy was lung cancer, and a cumulative number of 150 cases was observed.
+Liver cancer was the most common malignancy until 2009; however, its incidence has decreased since then.
+Conversely, the incidence of lung cancer increased to 11 cases in 2010, and lung cancer was ranked first.
+Although the incidence of lung cancer has subsequently decreased, lung cancer has remained the most common malignancy in terms of cumulative incidence.
+Colorectal cancer is ranked second and gastric cancer third, followed by liver cancer.
+The malignancies that follow, in descending order, are anal, other hematologic, head and neck, other urological, and laryngopharyngeal tumors, and finally leukemia.
+In 2023 alone, 17 cases of colorectal cancer, 10 of anal tumors, 10 of gastric cancer, 6 of lung cancer, 4 of liver cancer, 3 of laryngopharyngeal cancer, and 2 of head and neck cancer were reported (Figure 3).
 Based on changes in the annual incidence of malignancies by infection route (Figure 4), homosexual transmission of HIV was the most commonly reported infection route.
-Regarding the characteristics of malignancies by infection route (Figure 5), liver cancer cases remarkably accounted for approximately 50% of the cases of iatrogenic infection (mainly infection caused by blood coagulation factor products in patients with hemophilia).
-In patients infected through homosexual transmission, the incidence of lung cancer, colorectal cancer, gastric cancer, anal cancer, and head and neck cancer was characteristically high.
+Regarding the characteristics of malignancies by infection route (Figure 5), remarkably, liver cancer cases accounted for approximately 50% of the cases of iatrogenic infection, mainly due to infection caused by the use of blood coagulation factor products in patients with hemophilia.
+The incidence of lung, colorectal, gastric, anal, and head and neck cancers was typically high among patients infected through homosexual transmission.
 The incidence of lung cancer was high regardless of the infection route.
-According to the distribution of peripheral CD4 cell counts at the onset of malignancies (Figure 6), more patients had lower CD4 cell counts.
+According to the distribution of peripheral cluster of differentiation (CD)4 cell counts at the onset of malignancies (Figure 6), more patients had lower counts of CD4 cells.
 However, the distribution gradient in patients with malignancies was smaller than that in patients with opportunistic infections (Figure 7).
-The distribution of patients who developed malignancies in 2022 showed a similar trend.
+The distribution of patients who developed malignancies in 2023 showed a similar trend.

 Figure 2.
 Number of reported cases of AIDS-defining malignancies by malignancy type